aws-controllers-k8s/test-infra/cd/auto-generate/README.md

 To enable new services for auto generating controllers on new ACK code-generator release,

-1. Create a custom label named `ack-bot-codegen` on `aws-controllers-k8s/$SERVICE-controller` repository.
+1. Create a custom label named `ack-bot-autogen` on `aws-controllers-k8s/$SERVICE-controller` repository.
 2. Make sure `ack-bot` is collaborator on `aws-controllers-k8s/$SERVICE-controller` repository.
 See ["Configure ack-bot access"](https://github.com/aws-controllers-k8s/test-infra/blob/main/docs/onboarding.md#1-configure-ack-bot-access)